LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- Support corridors (aka Carrier markers) are moved dynamically to allow less predictable attack vectors
 - **[WIP] Combat Recons**:
 	- Enemies will send small infantry squads to rebel markers in order to recapture poorly defended points
-	- Rebel garrisons are now properly leaded (each SL makes own squad, or additional SL are promoted if squad is too large)
+	- Rebel garrisons are now properly leaded (each Squad Leader makes own squad, or additional SLs are promoted if squad is too large)
+	- New construction options: Scaffolds and Cargo Platforms.
+When deployed, use "Align Platforms" action on the scaffold to snap nearby towers to the scaffold.
+You can carry static defences up there.
+You can continue building on top of the platforms (toggle Alt and Shift in the Building planner), e.g. sandbags walls.
+	- When binocular items is equipped use "Reveal target" action to share target info to nearby allies (e.g. outpost garrison).
 - **[WIP] Global Mobilization**:
 	- Epoch restricted CUP & Vanilla weapons list to appear in the loot
 	- German names for the NPC